Introduction to Data Science

 In Class Activities, Participation, and Attendance

-Attendance will be monitored through an in-class activities.
+Attendance will be monitored through in-class activities.
 Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
 This may also include presenting/explaining answers to labs in class.

 Labs and Pre-Lab Questions